MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 ### AEC (Architecture, Engineering, and Construction)

-Reimagine bridge inspection with Azure Remote Rendering and HoloLens.
+Re-imagine bridge inspection with Azure Remote Rendering and HoloLens.
 Bridge inspectors, dangling over the side of a structure, are soon to be a thing of the past.
 There are over 20,000 bridges in the state of Minnesota.
 Each one must be maintained if possible and replaced if necessary.
 The state uses Azure Remote Rendering with HoloLens 2 to see what's happening without being there.

 Thanks to digital twins, computer models replicate what's physically in the field, engineers can spot cracks and measure both their width and length.
 This can reduce overall time spent by 30 percent and expense by 10 percent.
 Keep the traffic flowing.

 **ROI:**

 * $25,000 savings during design review.

 ## HoloLens 2 capabilities